UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-03-Hygiene.md

 principles remain valid.
 One of these is that distinctiveness (avoiding names that can be confused with each other) is paramount.
-For example, `hours_weekday_worked` and `hours_weekend_worked` are a terrible pair, because they are distinguished only by middle words which moreover look similar.
-The shorter `wkend_hours` and `wkday_hours` are easier to distinguish.
+For example, `hours_weekday_worked` and `hours_weekend_worked` are a bad pair, because they are distinguished only by middle words that look similar.  `weekend_hours` and `weekday_hours`, or even `wkend_hours` and `wkday_hours`, are easier to distinguish because their differences are more prominent.

 A second principle, which
 like distinctiveness is rooted in properties of human memory, is that a name which is defined in one place and then referenced far away needs to be more descriptive than a name that is defined and then used just once nearby (e.g., within the span of code that is likely to be visible on the same screen of text).